-The DSTBEG and DSTEND registers allow the user to set the Sunday where the changeover to DST occurs.
-When the time is later than 02:00:00 standard time on the Sunday set in the DSTBEG register and earlier than the 02:00:00 Daylight time on the Sunday set in the DSTEND register the 5010-GPS will automatically add one additional hour to the time.
-This adjustment is only made to the time when the GEN TIME ADJUST menu item is set to Local Time.
-To disable automatic changeovers to DST set the DST BEG and DSTEND registers to the same week.
+The DSTBEG and DSTEND registers allow the user to set the Sunday where the changeover to DST occurs and the DSTB and DSTE register allows the user to set the time on that day when the changeover to DST occurs.

+When the local time is later than the time in the DSTB register (standard time) on the Sunday set in the DSTBEG register and earlier than the time in the DSTE register (daylight time) on the Sunday set in the DSTEND register, the 5010 will automatically add one additional hour to the time.
+This adjustment to the time is only made when the GEN TIME ADJUST menu item is set to Local Time.
+To disable automatic changeovers to DST set the DSTBEG and DSTEND registers to the same week.
+For firmware versions previous to 050215, the DSTB and DSTE registers are not available and the changeover time is always 02:00:00.

-If DST changeovers occur at other times then the user will have to disable DST changeovers and manually adjust for the DST change by modifying the time zone offset at the required time and date.
+If DST changeovers occur on other days then the user will have to disable automatic DST changeovers and manually adjust for the DST change by modifying the time zone offset at the required time and date.